top of page

 At Link to Change, our vision is of a world where everyone can live free from exploitation.
 But what does exploitation mean?

-Exploitation is when someone used something or someone else unfairly for their own advantage.
+Exploitation is when someone uses something or someone else unfairly for their own advantage.
 In other words, it is when someone preys on another persons vulnerabilities for their own benefit.
+Exploitation is never the victim's fault.

 More on Exploitation